ScienceZoneUK/science-zone-uk/Microbits/treasure_hunt/README.md

 * This helps you build a project like a signal strength meter (like the bars on your phone 📶)

-💡 Fun Experiments
-Try these after it works:

-🔋 Power the transmitter with batteries and walk around the room

-👀 Watch how signal strength changes on the receiver

-🛠 Change power=1 to power=7 and test the range

-🎨 Add icons like display.show(Image.HEART) when sending

 ## Setting up the Receiver